Remainder theorem

 Zeros of polynomials:

-The value of a polynomial is obtained by putting
+The value of a polynomial at

 e.g. Find the value of at